European-Unified-ID/euid-docs-preview/preview/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-enclave"><a href="#gl-enclave">Enclave</a></MdxJumpAnchor></dt>
 <dd>An enclave is a secure subsection of a computing environment.
 The enclave has additional business logic and security measures applied to it, to prevent anyone from tampering with it.</dd>
 <dd>In the context of EUID, a <a href="#gl-private-operator">Private Operator</a> must run inside an enclave.
-For a summary of the enclave versions supported, see <a href="../guides/integration-options-private-operator#hosting-options-for-private-operators">Hosting Options for Private Operators</a> in *EUID Private Operator Integration Overview*.</dd>
+For a summary of the enclave versions supported, see <a href="../guides/integration-options-private-operator#hosting-options-for-private-operators">Hosting Options for Private Operators</a>.</dd>
 <dd>In an enclave, the operator image must be a very specific, predefined version, and additional constraints are applied to ensure security.</dd>

 <dt><MdxJumpAnchor id="gl-encryption-key"><a href="#gl-encryption-key">Encryption key</a></MdxJumpAnchor></dt>
 <dd>Each <a href="#gl-euid-token">EUID token</a> is encrypted using an encryption key that's unique to the publisher that requested the token.
 The key identifies the publisher and is required for decrypting the token.
 This helps ensure that EUID tokens cannot be decrypted by unauthorized individuals.</dd>

 <dt><MdxJumpAnchor id="gl-euid-framework"><a href="#gl-euid-framework">EUID framework</a></MdxJumpAnchor></dt>
-<dd>The European Unified ID (EUID) framework enables deterministic identity for advertising opportunities on the open internet for many <a href="../intro#participants">participants</a> across the advertising ecosystem.
+<dd>The European Unified ID (EUID) framework enables deterministic identity for advertising opportunities on the open internet for many <a href="../overviews/participants-overview">participants</a> across the advertising ecosystem.
 It enables publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built on the [UID2 framework](https://unifiedid.com/docs/intro), EUID offers privacy controls designed to help participants meet market requirements.</dd>
 <dd>EUID operates in the European region, including many European countries, such as France, Italy, and Spain, some non-European countries, such as Iceland, and some other regions, such as the Azores, Martinique, and the United Kingdom.
 It was designed with EU privacy law compliance in mind.</dd>
 <dd>There are many similarities between UID2 and EUID, but they are completely separate, and their tokens are not interchangeable.</dd>

 <dt><MdxJumpAnchor id="gl-euid-identifier"><a href="#gl-euid-identifier">EUID identifier</a></MdxJumpAnchor></dt>
 <dd>There are two European Unified ID (EUID) identifier types: <a href="#gl-raw-euid">raw EUIDs</a> and <a href="#gl-euid-token">EUID tokens</a> (also known as advertising tokens).</dd>
-<dd>For details, see <a href="../intro#euid-identifier-types">EUID Identifier Types</a>.</dd>
+<dd>For details, see <a href="uid-identifier-types">EUID Identifier Types</a>.</dd>

 <dt><MdxJumpAnchor id="gl-euid-service"><a href="#gl-euid-service">EUID service</a></MdxJumpAnchor></dt>
 <dd>The European Unified ID (EUID) service is a set of components, API endpoints, and other types of solutions that collectively implement the <a href="#gl-euid-framework">EUID framework</a> and provide clients with access to the relevant EUID functionality.</dd>